 The Master of Science in Analytics (MSA) is an intensive 10-month learning experience designed to give students a thorough understanding of the tools, methods, applications and practice of advanced analytics.
 It is both focused and practical in its orientation, with the goal to provide an education that is directly applicable to a career in industry.
 The MSA is a novel curriculum consisting of classes developed exclusively for the program.
 Topics include data mining, text mining, forecasting, optimization, databases, data visualization, data privacy and security, financial analytics, and customer analytics, as well as communication and teamwork skills.
 Students gain hands-on experience with the same complex tools used in industry today.
 Team projects are based on analytical problems using real data from sponsoring organizations.
 Teamwork is heavily emphasized throughout the curriculum.
 Admission is highly selective.
 The program admits individuals of exceptional talent and motivation with a strong aptitude for complex data analysis and high propensity for teamwork.

 International Applicants: International applicants are encouraged to apply by January 31.
 Applications received after this date should expedite documentation to ensure timely arrival.
 International applicants residing in the U.S. are encouraged to apply early as well.
 Applications can (and should) be submitted in advance of supporting documents, such as recommendation letters, transcripts, and language test scores.

-Before you visit: Call first for an appointment.
+Before you visit: Sign-up to speak with an admissions consultant.
 We are unable to accommodate unscheduled visits.
+Call first for an appointment.
 In most cases appointments are made only after an application is submitted and at our discretion.
-You may wish to attend an information session.
-Sessions are held at the Institute between October and February.
-Please select a date and register to attend.

 |Degree:||Master of Science in Analytics (MSA)|